Skip to main content

 ERC-3009 transferWithAuthorization

-import { parseUnits, toHex } from 'viem'
+import { toHex } from 'viem'

 const nonce = toHex(crypto.getRandomValues(new Uint8Array(32)))